signaldatascience/R-curriculum/src/week4/day2/splines.md

 Hyperparameter optimization
 ---------------------------

 You may have noticed that tuning hyperparameters is a very big part of fitting nonlinear methods well!
 As the techniques become more complex, the number of hyperparameters to tune can grow significantly.
 Grid search is fine for ordinary usage, but in very complicated situations (10-20+ hyperparameters) it's better to use [random search](http://www.jmlr.org/papers/volume13/bergstra12a/bergstra12a.pdf) -- otherwise there would just be far too many hyperparameter combinations to evaluate!
-The `caret` package is very well-designed, and grid search will usually suffice for your purposes.

 * Read the first 4 paragraphs of the `caret` package's documentation on [random hyperparameter search](http://topepo.github.io/caret/random.html).

+The `caret` package is very well-designed, and grid search will usually suffice for your purposes, especially because of its internal optimizations.
+It's good to be aware that alternatives to grid search exist.

 Kaggle Bike Sharing Demand competition
 ======================================